MOST EPIC DAY TRIPS FROM SPLIT – BEAUTIFUL PLACES NEAR SPLIT

-If you are looking for more getaways from Split, then consider visiting beautiful Mostar!
-I have become a fan of Bosnia-Herzegovina and my advice is to spend a lot more time in the most underrated country in Europe – but Mostar does make a great day trip from Split.
+Consider visiting beautiful Mostar!
+I have become a fan of Bosnia-Herzegovina, and my advice is to spend a lot more time in the most underrated country in Europe – but Mostar does make a great day trip from Split.

-Mostar is a small city located in the southern part of Bosnia-Herzegovina and it is extremely popular – in the summer months it can get hot, but if you are a good swimmer, you can hop into the river.
-You can also watch people dive from the famous Stari Most (old bridge) that is a UNESCO World Heritage site.
+Mostar is a small city located in the southern part of Bosnia-Herzegovina, and it is trendy – in the summer months, it can get hot, but if you are a good swimmer, you can hop into the river.
+You can also watch people dive from the famous Stari Most (old bridge), a UNESCO World Heritage site.

-Getting there: My tip is to drive yourself (crossing borders, so make sure to have all documents with you, including the green card for your car and your ID/passport) and the drive takes about 2,5-3 hours (scenic drive though).
-There are buses going to Mostar from Split 3,5-4,5 hours one way) and also guided tours.
+- Getting there: My tip is to drive yourself (crossing borders, so make sure to have all documents with you, including the green card for your car and your ID/passport), and the drive takes about 2,5-3 hours (scenic drive, though).
+Buses are going to Mostar from Split 3,5-4,5 hours one way) and also guided tours.

-Traveling with a dog meant that I had to pass on this day tour from Split: visiting the Blue Cave.
-The island of Biševo makes another great trip from Split as you can find the Blue Cave on the island’s east coast.
+Traveling with a dog meant that I had to pass on this day tour: visiting the Blue Cave.
+The island of Biševo makes another great trip from Split, as you can find the Blue Cave on the island’s east coast.

-Another great day trip from Split would be to the island of Brac.
 There is a day cruise that will take you from Split to the south coast of Brac.
-This leg of the cruise lasts about 2.5 hours and is the perfect time to just relax and enjoy the sights.
+This cruise leg lasts about 2.5 hours and is the perfect time to relax and enjoy the sights.

 When you arrive at the southern port of Bol, enjoy strolling the small streets and take the Šetnica promenade, which will lead you to Golden Horn Beach.
-This is one of the most popular beaches in Croatia and perfect for taking a swim.
-What makes it unique is that the shape of the beach changes in accordance with the strong winds that buffet the island.
+This is one of the most popular beaches in Croatia and is perfect for taking a swim.
+What makes it unique is that the shape of the beach changes under the strong winds that buffet the island.

 This cruise will take most of the day, but it is a fun and relaxing way to explore Brac as a day trip from Split.

-You could spend weeks and explore the surroundings and beautiful places near Split – and hopefully, these tips will help you decide on the best day trips from Split.
+You could spend weeks and explore the surroundings and beautiful places near Split.
+Hopefully, these tips will help you decide on the best day trips from Split.